-A panel of judges from the Court of Appeal of Alberta has reserved its decision regarding an injunction that prevents Suncor Energy from randomly testing its employees for drugs and alcohol.
+The Court of Appeal of Alberta has dismissed Suncor's appeal of an injunction that prevents the oilsand giant from randomly testing its employees for drugs and alcohol.

 Suncor sought an end to the injunction, arguing that random testing is necessary to ensure safety at its worksites.

 The company currently tests employees on suspicion of impairment and in cases of accidents or near misses.